It took 11 years, but Sound Transit officially breaks ground for Lynnwood light-rail line

 New housing and commercial development will follow, plus 2,000 worker-years of union labor building the $2.8 billion, 8.5-mile track and four stations.

 Lynnwood wrote land-use codes to encourage hotels, offices and apartments near the stations.
 Towers 14 to 30 stories are now allowed on some blocks at the city’s center.
-A new developed called Northline Village, proposed where 196th Street Southwest meets 44th Avenue Southwest, would replace an existing strip mall with offices, shops and 1,370 housing units.
+A new development called Northline Village, proposed where 196th Street Southwest meets 44th Avenue Southwest, would replace an existing strip mall with offices, shops and 1,370 housing units.

 After the line to Lynnwood is finished in five years, riders will reach downtown Seattle in 28 minutes.